shashankprasanna/sagemaker-workshop-2021/content/3_build-train/train_xgboost_model.md

 To view the debugger report, right click on the training job under `Experiments and trial` on the left pane, and click `Open Debugger for insights`

+To download the report click `Download report` as shown in the screenshot below.
+This will download an HTML file.
+An example of this report is in the Appendix section of this workshop.

 ![](/images/train_tune/debug1.png)

 You can also manually download the reports from Amazon S3 for local use.